gwos/tcg/minikube/README.md

 Any shell scripts or local development configs will reference these endpoints as needed.

+## Deployment
+Deployment is built around kustomize.
+Stand up and Tear down as much as needed.
+Kustomize can be re-applied to take new settings at any point without wiping data.

+#### Deploy (from minikube dir)
+`kustomize build . | kubectl apply -f -`

+#### Tear Down (Wipes all data)
+`kubectl delete namespace picasa-local`

 ## Bucket Management
 Buckets can be created/deleted with the following commands: (make sure you're in the picasa-local namespace)
 ```